Limited to 10 Travelers

 Weather and Climate

-Discover the typical weather conditions in Costa Rica's most famous national parks in this month by month breakdown of average temperatures and precipitation.
+Find out about the typical weather conditions in Madagascar in this breakdown of average temperatures and rainfall.

-Internal Air Cost: $1,484 per person (this will be listed separately on our invoicing)
+Internal Air Cost: $2,981 per person (this will be listed separately on our invoicing).

 Single Occupancy: For a single room, add $1,495.
-Click here to learn how you can avoid the single supplement.
+Contact us to learn how you can avoid the single supplement.

 On custom or private departures with smaller groups, our ability to accommodate varying levels of physical abilities or interests is limited, since these trips are staffed with a single expedition leader who may be assisted, pending availability, by local guides.